 You don’t have to take part in ever argument you’re invited to.E.S.

 2. To recover from a narcissistic injury.

 To close a wound.
-Suppose the narcissist feels like they’ve been criticised by you.
+Suppose the narcissist feels like you have criticised them.
 They happily start an argument.
 Even if you didn’t criticise them intentionally, they either give you those silent treatments, violence or a massive argument.
 To gain emotional reactions from you and make themselves feel better.
 You can avoid this by not criticising them in the first place.
-Unfortunately, most of the time, you actually haven’t criticised them.
+Unfortunately, most of the time, you haven’t criticised them.
 They have just assumed with their own narcissism that you have.
-Again don’t respond, and if you feel the need to make sure any response is short, to the point and emotionless.
+Again don’t respond, and if you feel the need to, make sure any response is short, to the point and emotionless.
 They will try harder.
-If you stick to your own values boundaries, they will leave that argument alone.
+If you stick to your own values and boundaries, they will leave that argument alone.
 However, they may try another tactic to get a rise out of you.

 4. To place fear within you.

 Narcissists intimidate to make you feel upset or frightened so that you no longer feel like you want to go out.
 Slowly giving you anxiety.
 They might be more direct and make an argument about the thing you want to do.
 Anything so you back down to keep the peace.
 They cause arguments as a method of intimidation to maintain control over you.
 By not responding, you are sending them a signal that this control method is ineffective, so carry on with your plans and do not react.
 They will use children in this by being late to pick up or drop off and not collecting children on pre-arranged days.
 Asking to have them on days they’ve not got them.
 Just to control your life.